Irogerd/3d_reconstruction/README.md

   Input params:

     data - 3D array NxNxN of data with (x,y,z) order
-    N - number of elements in each dimention
+    N - number of elements in each dimension
     M - number of projectons per direction
     angles - 2D array N_anglesx12 of normal vector angles
     N_angles - number of angles